kalscium/ketchup/rules.md

 - ## Errors
 	- All errors can be detected through the usage of the 'complete' field
 	- The violating node for 'unexpected foo' errors is the additional node that is being added even though the ASA is already completed
-	- The violating operation node for 'expected foo' errors is either, the last node (if it's a unary node) or the first node (if it's a binary node) (check last then first nodes in that order), and if it's neither, then the ASA must be complete and the error is invalid
+	- The violating operation node (incomplete) for 'expected foo' errors can be found by simply querying the `last_incomplete` field of the ASA and indexing into it based upon the included index, note, the ASA must be incomplete otherwise the error is invalid
-	- The violating node for 'expected foo' errors is the first unary or binary nodes encountered when travelling up the ASA from the last node
 - ## ASA Operations
-	- the only operations that can be performed on an ASA are
+	- the only operations that need to be implemented by a type that's implementing the ASA trait are:
-		- Initialisation of a new ASA with the complete flag set to false
+		- Initialisation of a new ASA with the complete flag set to false and the `last_incomplete` field and `precedence_jumptable`'s elements set to `None`
 		- Pushing *(to the end of the array)*
 		- Pushing *(to the start of the array)*
 		- Insertions *(inserted to that location and shifting everything over)*
 		- Querying of Nodes
 		- Querying of length
+		- Getting and setting of the `complete` field
+		- Getting and setting of the elements of the `precedence_jumptable` array
-		- Getting and setting of the complete-ness field
+		- Getting and setting of the `last_incomplete` field
 	- For unary nodes *(left-aligned)* & operand nodes:
-		- If the completeness field is set to false, then simply push to the array
+		- If the `complete` field is set to false, then simply push to the array
+			- (for operand nodes only) then set the `complete` field to `true`
-		- Otherwise, throw an 'expected foo' error
+		- Otherwise, throw an 'unexpected foo' error
-	- For binary nodes *(left & right recursive)* and unary nodes *(right-aligned, left & right recursive)*:
+	- When inserting binary nodes *(left & right recursive)* and unary nodes *(right-aligned only, left & right recursive)*, refer to precedence jumptable rules
-		- Comparisions must first be performed on the first node *(to see if the precedence is greater or smaller)*, if smaller then insert to the start of the ASA, if greater, then compare against the last node *(if equal, refer to recursion rules)*
-			- As a side note, the last node will **always** be an operand node if the ASA is complete
-		- For 'comparisons' against the last node, check for any neighbouring unary nodes *(that have a larger precedence (if they are equal, then refer to recursion rules))* *(as they must be the parent to the last operand node due to fixed unary precedence)* and if there is, then keep traveling up the array until you find the last parent unary node that has a larger precedence and take ownership of it *(replace it / insert)*, if there is no parent unary node, then simply insert the node before the last node
 - ## Complete-ness
-	- The ASA is initialised with a completeness field set to false, as logically, if you expected an expr and didn't find one, that would be an error
+	- The ASA is initialised with a `complete` field set to false, as logically, if you expected an expr and didn't find one, that would be an error
-	- Operand nodes are the only nodes that can set the completeness field to true, and must cap off every ASA
+	- Operand nodes are the only nodes that can set the `complete` field to true, and must cap off every ASA
 	- Operand and Unary *(left-aligned)* can only be pushed when the asa is incomplete
-	- Binary nodes are the only nodes that can set the completeness field to be false and can only be inserted when the completeness field is set to true
+	- Binary nodes are the only nodes that can set the `complete` field to be false and can only be inserted when the `complete` field is set to true
 		- Otherwise you must throw an 'unexpected foo, expected bar' error *(`1 // 2` not okay)*
-	- Unary *(right-aligned)* nodes are similar to their left counterparts except for their completeness rules being inverted; they can only be inserted when the ASA is complete *(completeness field is true)*
+	- Unary *(right-aligned)* nodes are similar to their left counterparts except for their `complete` rules being inverted; they can only be inserted when the ASA is complete *(`complete` field is true)*
 		- otherwise they must throw an error *(unexpected foo, expected bar)*
+	- Whenever a node is inserted that keeps or sets the `complete` field to false (binary & unary left-aligned) then update the `last_incomplete` field to the index of that node `Some(*)`
+- ## Precedence Jumptable Array
+	- The precedence jumptable is an array of optional indexes into the ASA, with the indexes corresponding to each of the posible precedences
+	- When inserting a binary or unary right-aligned node, first iterate through the jumptable (terminating at the precedence of the node itself), and if it finds a node of a smaller precedence (`Some(idx)`) then insert the node to that index and then update it's precedence in the jumptable and then increment all the jumptable entries of greater precedence by one
+	- If it can't find an entry of smaller precedence in the jumptable (for equal precedence refer to node recursion), then simply insert to the end of the ASA (not push) (replace the last node)
 - ## Node recursion
 	- The logic for handling the case where the precedence is equal during comparisions against another node is intentionally left out in the previous parts due to it deciding the recursion handed-ness of that node
 	- For left-recursion, when the precedences are equal, treat the inserted node as if it had a smaller precedence